Athletic trainer

 An athletic trainer is a certified and licensed health care provider who practices in the field of sports medicine.
 Athletic training has been recognized by the American Medical Association (AMA) as an allied health care profession since 1990.

 As defined by the Strategic Implementation Team of the National Athletic Trainers' Association (NATA) in August 2007:

 "Athletic training is practiced by athletic trainers, health care providers who collaborate with physicians to optimize activity and quality of life for patients both of the physically active and sedentary population.
 Athletic training encompasses the prevention, diagnosis and intervention of emergency, acute and chronic medical conditions involving impairment, functional limitations and disabilities."

 "Athletic training encompasses the prevention, examination, diagnosis, treatment, and rehabilitation of emergent, acute or chronic injuries and medical conditions.
 Athletic training is recognized by the American Medical Association (AMA), Health Resources Services Administration (HRSA) and the Department of Health and Human Services (HHS) as an allied health care profession."

 To become an athletic trainer, one must have a master's degree from an accredited professional level education program and then sit for and pass the Board of Certification (BOC) examination.
-By 2023, all accredited professional programs will be required to provide a master's level education.
+Since 2023, all accredited professional programs have been required to provide a master's level education.
 Each state then has its own regulatory agencies that control the practice of athletic training in their state.
 Most states (43) require an athletic trainer to obtain a license in order to practice in that state, 4 states (Hawaii, Minnesota, Oregon, West Virginia) require registration, 2 states (New York, South Carolina) require certification, while California has no state regulations on the practice of athletic training.

 Areas of expertise of certified athletic trainers include: